brainlimitexceeded/graphlink/README.md

 # graphlink
-A library that can be used to implement parallel clustering algorithms

-*Takes real world graphs as inputs and generates embedding for it

-*Runs k-means clustering algorithm on the generated embeddings to generate clusters
+Project based on High Performance Graph Analytics

-*Cluster visualization and Clustering modularity scores are calculated for partitions created by k-means
+*Cluster visualization and Clustering modularity scores are calculated for partitions created by parallel running k-means

 *Applications are discussed and Performance is evaluated to compare with traditional k-means algorithms

+Steps to run on env

+1) srun -p gpu -A general --gpus-per-node 1 --pty bash
+2) module avail deeplearning
+3) module load deeplearning

+Run main file
+python main.py